Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Branch Analysis of Constant-Time Cryptographic Programs

-Note, that in lines 4 and 5, we generate \tandem{} traces twice to detect the \textit{stream loop}.
-Stream ciphers, like ChaCha20, accept input plaintexts of an arbitrary length.
+Note, that in lines 4 and 5, we generate \tandem{} traces twice with two different inputs to detect branches that their traces change depending on the input.
+For example, \textit{stream loops} in stream ciphers, like ChaCha20, accept input plaintexts of an arbitrary length.
 The program processes each block of the plaintext in a loop (i.e., the stream loop).
-The \vanilla{} trace of the stream loop is in the form of $\patternGreen{PC_1}{n} \concat \patternRed{PC_0}{1}$, where $n$ is the length of the input.
+The \vanilla{} trace of the stream loop is in the form of $\patternGreen{PC_1}{n} \concat \patternRed{PC_0}{1}$, where $n$ is the length of the input\footnote{In addition, some branches in post-quantum crypto primitives have random traces that change in different runs, e.g., two branches in rejection sampling of Kyber.}.
 However, all the other branches are wrapped inside this loop and repeat.
 Hence, they have valid \tandem{} traces.
-For the stream loop, we stall the fetch until the stream loop resolves\footnote{In general, if traces are not available for a crypto branch, we redirect fetch only if the branch direction is resolved.}; this incurs negligible penalty since it is not a long latency branch.
+For branches that their trace depends on the input, we stall the fetch until the branch resolves\footnote{In general, if traces are not available for a crypto branch, we redirect fetch only if the branch direction is resolved.}; this incurs a negligible penalty since they are not frequent and quickly resolve.

-Finally, once all branches are analyzed, the input binary is instrumented with the \tandem{} traces and their \textit{hint information} to facilitate their access during execution (line 13, see \secref{sec:trace-communication} for the details of trace representations and their communication with the hardware).
-We evaluate the analysis time of the trace generation procedure in \secref{sec:trace-gen-results}.
+Finally, once all branches are analyzed, the input binary is instrumented with the \tandem{} traces and their \textit{hint information} to facilitate their access during execution (line 11, see \secref{sec:trace-communication} for the details of trace representations and their communication with the hardware).
+We discuss the runtime overhead of the one-time trace generation procedure for all applications in \secref{sec:trace-gen-results}.